AndreaCombette/personal-website/content/post/steady-states/index.md

 # To draw matplotlib plots within this notebook.
 %matplotlib inline
 import matplotlib.pyplot as plt from python_code.nord_cmap import *
 from typing import Iterable, Callable
 ```

-## Exercise 1.
-An uncomplete bifurcation diagram using a time-stepping approach.

-A first approach to find the steady states of a dynamical system is to draw various initial conditions and solve the corresponding Cauchy problems over a sufficient long time in order to reach an approximate steady state.
-Note that, in general, a solution of a dynamical system is not guaranteed to converge asymptotically to a steady state.
+## Time-Stepping: Chasing Steady States with Runge-Kutta

+Imagine you’re dropped into the landscape of a dynamical system.
+You pick a starting point and let the system evolve, hoping it’ll settle into a steady state.
+This is the time-stepping approach: solve the Cauchy problem for various initial conditions and watch where the solutions go as time marches on.

-**Question.** Explain why, in the case of the particular dynamical system defined above, any solution will converge to a steady state.
+For our cubic system, any solution will eventually converge to a steady state.
+Why?
+Because the system’s structure ensures that trajectories are drawn inexorably toward equilibrium—no endless wandering here.

-**Answer.**

-For this given dynamical system,

-The numerical solution to multiple Cauchy problems, defined by
-$$
-\begin{cases}
-u'(t)=f_\mu(u(t)),\ t>0,\\
-u (0)=u_0,
-\end{cases}
-$$
-with an initial value $u_0$ chosen from a set of relevant values $\{u_{0,1},\dots,u_{0,m}\}$, will here be achieved using the "classical" explicit Runge-Kutta method of fourth order, with Butcher's tableau
+To numerically solve the Cauchy problem, we’ll use the classic fourth-order Runge-Kutta method, whose Butcher’s tableau is a thing of mathematical beauty:
 {{< math >}}
 $$
 \begin{array}{c|cccc}